Curriculum

 All students must successfully complete 3 credits of History in grades 9-12.

-ARCHE - History 9 (Required 9th grade course, 1 credit, Honors and College Prep) - ARCHE is a foundational freshman course that integrates History, Bible and English curriculums.
-Arche, a Greek word for beginnings, follows the formation of societies from the ancient world until the 1500s.
+History 9 (Required 9th grade course, 1 credit, Honors and College Prep) - History 9 follows the formation of societies from the ancient world until the 1500s.
 The course establishes foundational skills in expository writing, Christian hermeneutics, and literary textual analysis by cohesively aligning the curriculums chronologically and/or thematically.
 The understanding that God's truth is evident and relevant in all disciplines will help establish a Biblical worldview as students are challenged to compare various narratives and philosophies with the truth of Biblical Christianity.
-In ARCHE History, students will learn the history of the ancient and medieval world alongside the biblical narrative.
+In History 9, students will learn the history of the ancient and medieval world alongside the biblical narrative.
 Students will also develop and apply analytical skills to historical documents, debates, and discussions.
 Ultimately, the goal is that the student will grow in understanding of truth so that he/she is able to actively engage such texts, rightly discern their meaning, and properly apply God's truth to his/her life.

 World History II (Required, 1 credit, Honors and College Prep) - This 10th grade course is designed to acquaint the student with the major environmental, cultural, political, economic, and social developments of humankind since 1450.
 The course is organized around three time periods: 1450-1750, 1750-1900, 1900-present.
 Some of the skills most emphasized in this course are discerning cause-effect relationships between historical events, interpreting historical documents, and debating historical issues using historical sources, and engaging in group discussion concerning the deeper questions of history.
 Students who wish to take the Honors class will be given more leadership opportunities within class, be asked to complete more outside work for class, and must be approved by the department.